FragileTech/guide/guide/git_flow/git_basics.md

 Every file in a Git repository goes through three stages: __modified__, __staged__ and __committed__.
- * _Modified_ is the stage where you add new features (or _modifications_) to the project.
+ * _Modified_ is the stage where you can add new features (or _modifications_) to the project.
 Changes are applied in the working directory (the Git tree in sync with your local machine), leaving unchanged the original code.
  * The second step is tracking modified files.
-The command `git add [files]` updates the Git index using the provided `files` and pushes them to the _staging_ area.
+The command `git add [files]` updates the Git index using the given `files` and pushes them to the _staging_ area.
 Files included in this "space" are monitored by Git, notifying when new changes are applied.
-This area is the previous step to commit your latest modifications; it stores the changes that you want to include in the next snapshot.
+This area is the previous step to commit your latest modifications: it stores the changes that you want to include in the next snapshot.
  * The last step consists in _committing_ your modifications. `git commit` records a snapshot of the changes kept in the staging area while creating a new timestamp in the history.
 Adding the